villardmarion/Covid-19-daschboard/README.md

 Graphic visualizations:

-Study of the number of resuscitations as a function of time:
+Study of the number of  ICU admissions as a function of time:
 ![Capture d’écran 2021-05-15 à 21 33 49](https://user-images.githubusercontent.com/83781622/118375933-3f4b0d00-b5c5-11eb-87f5-1e2f2f8ba488.png)

-Study of the number of resuscitations according to sex:
+Study of the number of  ICU admissions according to sex:
 ![Capture d’écran 2021-05-15 à 21 34 06](https://user-images.githubusercontent.com/83781622/118375938-496d0b80-b5c5-11eb-8206-7ae449d893ef.png)

 Study of the number of resuscitations according to the age group:
 ![Capture d’écran 2021-05-15 à 21 34 19](https://user-images.githubusercontent.com/83781622/118375944-50941980-b5c5-11eb-9519-7551d00bf223.png)

-Study of the number of resuscitations according to the regions:
+Study of the number of  ICU admissions according to the regions:
 ![Capture d’écran 2021-05-15 à 21 34 34](https://user-images.githubusercontent.com/83781622/118375947-5a1d8180-b5c5-11eb-895a-ff72a60b3444.png)

-Study of the number of resuscitations according to the departments:
+Study of the number of ICU admissions according to the departments:
 ![Capture d’écran 2021-05-15 à 21 34 51](https://user-images.githubusercontent.com/83781622/118375951-63a6e980-b5c5-11eb-9025-2ebb75d6e3f3.png)

 #### France Death